(Redirected from Oswaldo Alvarez)

 - Died March 8, 2008 in Guadalajara, Jalisco Mexico

-He was traded twice before the start of the 1959 season, on October 27, 1958 to the Cleveland Indians for veteran utility man Jay Porter.
-On November 20, 1958 he was part of a major trade involving the Indians and the Detroit Tigers in which he and two top pitchers, Don Mossi and Ray Narleski, were sent to the Tigers for Billy Martin and Al Cicotte.
+He was traded twice before the start of the 1959 season, first on October 27th to the Cleveland Indians for veteran utility man Jay Porter, then on November 20th he was part of a major trade involving the Indians and the Detroit Tigers in which he and two top pitchers, Don Mossi and Ray Narleski, were sent to Detroit for Billy Martin and Al Cicotte.
 Ossie appeared in 8 games for the Tigers, getting one hit in two at-bats for his only other major league experience.

 The 5' 10", 165 pound infielder was primarily known for his speed, having twice led baseball's minor leagues in stolen bases and after his major league retirement, leading the Mexican League in stolen bases with 27 at age 30 in 1964.
 He retired from active playing after two games with the Jalisco Charros in 1966.